CSEANZ/WindowsContainers/README.md

 "kubectl" is the most commonly used tool to investigate and alter Kubernetes clusters.
 There are others (including [graphical](https://kubernetic.com/) ones) , but for now this will do.

 Before kubectl can explore your cluster, it needs to be configured.
 By default there is a "config" file in ~/.kube/config.
 This file may or may not exist on your machine.
 In the case of the yo generator you just ran, there is a script (`4_set_kubectl_config.ps1`) that will temporarily set up an environment var in your current Powershell session for kubectl to use.
-If you like you can take the file this powershell scipt points to and manually integrate it in to ~/.kube/config.
+If you like you can take the file this powershell script points to and manually integrate it in to ~/.kube/config.

 The acs-engine has output a range of config files for use depending on the region you selected - look in "_output\<dnsname>\kubeconfig" for the files. `4_set_kubectl_config.ps1` will automatically be referencing the correct one.